 Zillow Offers is a multi-state home direct buyer that provides fast home sales for cash typically accompanied by lower-priced home offers.
 Zillow Offers makes money with fees and a difference between buying and selling each home.
 Almost 98% of all Zillow Offers are declined.
 Instead, Zillow aims to convert failed sellers' requests into leads, sold to random Premier Agents.

-No. Zillow Offers is a classic bait-and-switch sales model.
+Yes and No. Zillow Offers is a classic bait-and-switch sales model.
 First, consumers are baited by Zillow's all-in-one home instant offer opportunity, but out of tens of thousands requests only a few dozen homes are actually sold to Zillow.

 Instead, Zillow's business model aggressively converts consumer requests into seller leads for brokers.
 For the few instant home sales actually made, an offer equal to 80% of home value is reasonably expected from this type of sale after fees and cost of the repairs and resale.